A13xB0/GoBroke/README_REDIS.md

 3. Connect clients to different instances
 4. Send messages between clients on different instances

+### Last Message Time Synchronization

+To ensure all replicas know when a client last sent a message:

+1. Each replica updates Redis with the last message time for its local clients every second
+2. When retrieving a client from another replica, the last message time is fetched from Redis
+3. This allows replicas to know when a client was last active, even if the client is connected to a different replica
+4. If a replica goes down, other replicas can still access the client's last activity timestamp

 ## Best Practices

 1. **Instance IDs**: Use meaningful instance IDs to help with debugging and monitoring
 2. **Error Handling**: Redis errors are logged but don't cause GoBroke to fail, allowing for graceful degradation
 3. **Monitoring**: Consider implementing additional monitoring for Redis connectivity
 4. **Scaling**: For high-volume deployments, consider using Redis Cluster or Redis Sentinel
+5. **Inactivity Detection**: Use the synchronized last message times to detect inactive clients across all replicas

 ## Limitations